-On Monday, October 16, 2006 First Christian Church of Martinsville opened its doors at 89 S. Main Street to serve the first meal at the newly established Community Table.
-Twelve years later, the doors are still open on Monday nights and hot meals continue to be served from 5:20 to 6:30pm.
+On Monday, October 16, 2006, First Christian Church of Martinsville opened its doors at 89 S. Main Street to serve the first meal at the newly established Community Table.
+The doors sadly had to close on our meals during the Pandemic.
+We are thrilled to be serving meals once again!

 The mission statement for this local operation is twofold: The Community Table–seeking to be (1) a tangible response to God’s call and commandment to be a hospitable people and (2) a figurative and literal extension of the Table of the Lord’s Supper – offers a weekly, free meal, as well as fellowship and prayer, to anyone in the community who wishes to participate.
 Originally, 11 teams, manned by members of First Christian Church were the preparers, servers and cleanup crews for the meals.